 Results

-The analysis focused on changes in the subregions of the brainstem (midbrain, pons, medulla, and SCP) and a voxel-by-voxel analysis to provide higher anatomical resolution.
-Voxel-wise analysis showed that the post-hospitalization COVID group had increased QSM abnormalities in the medulla, pons, and midbrain regions compared with healthy controls.
-Specifically, two significant clusters in the inferior medullary reticular formation nuclei, the raphe obscurus, and pallidus displayed significant magnetic resonance susceptibility abnormalities.
-The locations of these clusters partially overlap with brainstem regions associated with respiratory function and body homeostasis.
-Neurons in the medullar reticular formation are responsible for the central control of the respiratory cycle, and neurons in the raphe pallidus and obscurus are central chemoreceptors responsible for the full ventilatory response to hypercapnia.
+The analysis focused on changes in the brainstem subregions: midbrain, pons, medulla, and superior cerebellar peduncle.
+Voxel-wise analysis demonstrated increased QSM microstructural abnormalities in the medulla, pons, and midbrain regions in the post-hospitalization COVID group compared with healthy controls.
+Specifically, the clusters in the inferior medullary reticular formation, the raphe obscurus and pallidus, displayed significant abnormalities.
+Importantly, the locations of these clusters partially overlap with brainstem regions associated with respiratory function and body homeostasis.
+Neurons in the medullary reticular formation are responsible for the central control of the respiratory cycle, and neurons in the raphe pallidus and obscurus are central chemoreceptors responsible for the full ventilatory response to hypercapnia.

 Conclusion

 This study used non-invasive ultra-high-field 7 T MRI and demonstrated imaging evidence of pathophysiological changes and microstructural abnormalities in the brainstem of post-hospitalization COVID patients.
-Since several regions of the medulla oblongata, pons, and midbrain showed increased QSM abnormalities at a median of 6.5 months after hospitalization, these results suggest that these regions were still affected over months after acute infection with SARS-CoV-2.
-These changes were more evident in patients with longer hospital stays, higher COVID severity, more prominent inflammatory responses, and worse functional outcomes.
+Several regions of the medulla oblongata, pons, and midbrain showed increased QSM abnormalities at a median of 6.5 months after hospitalization, suggesting that these regions were still affected over months after acute SARS-CoV-2 infection.
+These changes were more evident in patients with longer hospital stays, higher COVID severity, more prominent inflammatory responses, and worse functional outcomes.Â

 This article was published in Brain.